Christian Mansell: 2024

 Shortly after the F3 season finale, Mansell made his Formula 2 debut with Trident from the Baku round onwards, replacing Roman Staněk.
 He finished eighth after leading the early stages and making late contact with Gabriel Bortoleto in a battle for fifth place, before finishing 10th in the feature race.
 Mansell qualified in 20th in Qatar, but a well-timed pit stop during the feature race allowed him to gain time on rivals ahead and he eventually finished in sixth place.
 The Yas Marina round left him scoreless with a double 16th place.
 Mansell scored ten points throughout his three-round stint and finished 25th in the standings.

 2025

 In November 2024, Mansell signed with Rodin Motorsport to race in the 2025 FIA Formula 2 Championship.
 However, on 4 March 2025, Mansell posted on his social media that he would be "stepping away from racing for a little while" citing personal reasons, therefore withdrawing from the championship.

 Personal life

-Mansell has type 1 diabetes.
+Mansell has ADHD and type 1 diabetes.
 He grew up in Bolwarra in the New South Wales Hunter Valley, yet currently lives in London, and is not related to 1992 Formula One World Champion Nigel Mansell.